Hyperkinetic disorder

 Hyperkinetic disorder was a neuropsychiatric condition that was thought to emerge in early childhood.
 Its features included an enduring pattern of severe, developmentally-inappropriate symptoms of inattention, hyperactivity, and impulsivity across different settings (e.g., home and school) that significantly impair academic, social, and work performance.
-It was classified in the World Health Organization's ICD-10 and was roughly similar to the "combined presentation" of attention deficit hyperactivity disorder in the American Psychiatric Association's DSM-5.
-However, in the ICD-11 the entry for hyperkinetic disorder no longer exists and is replaced by attention-deficit/hyperactivity disorder.
+It was classified in the World Health Organization's ICD-10 and was roughly similar to the "combined presentation" of attention-deficit/hyperactivity disorder in the American Psychiatric Association's DSM-5.
+However, in the ICD-11 the entry for hyperkinetic disorder no longer exists and is replaced by attention deficit hyperactivity disorder.

 Symptoms

-Hyperkinetic people displayed disorganized, poorly controlled, and excessive activity; they lacked perseverance in tasks involving thought and attention and tended to move from one activity to the next without completing any.
-They were frequently accident-prone, reckless, and impulsive and might thoughtlessly (rather than defiantly) break rules.
-Cognitive impairment and delayed language and motor development were more common in this group than in the general population, and they might have experienced low self-esteem and engaged in antisocial behavior as a consequence of the disorder.
+People which used to be classified as hyperkinetic displayed disorganized, poorly controlled and excessive activity; they were perceived as lacking perseverance in tasks involving thought and attention, and tending to move from one activity to the next without completing any of them.
+They were described as accident-prone, reckless, and impulsive, and might thoughtlessly (rather than defiantly) break rules.
+Cognitive impairment, delayed language and retarded motor development were more common in this group than in the general population, and they might have experienced low self-esteem and engaged in antisocial behavior as a consequence of the disorder.

-While hyperkinetic children were commonly incautious and unreserved with adults, they might have been isolated and unpopular with other children.
+While children described as hyperkinetic were commonly incautious and unreserved with adults, they were at times isolated from, and unpopular with other children.

 Diagnosis

-Though the American Psychiatric Association's criteria for Attention Deficit Hyperactivity Disorder (ADHD), and the World Health Organization's criteria for hyperkinetic disorder each list a very similar set of 18 symptoms, the differing rules governing diagnosis meant that hyperkinetic disorder featured greater impairment and more impulse-control difficulties than typical ADHD, and it most resembled a severe case of ADHD combined type.
+Though the American Psychiatric Association's criteria for Attention-Deficit/Hyperactivity Disorder (ADHD), and the World Health Organization's criteria for hyperkinetic disorder each list a very similar set of 18 symptoms, the differing rules governing diagnosis meant that hyperkinetic disorder featured greater impairment and more impulse-control difficulties than typical ADHD, and it most resembled a severe case of ADHD combined type.

 Unlike ADHD, a diagnosis of hyperkinetic disorder required that the clinician directly observed the symptoms (rather than relying only on parent and teacher reports), that onset must have been by age 6 not 7; and that at least six inattention, three hyperactivity and one impulsivity symptom be present in two or more settings.
 While ADHD may exist comorbid with (in the presence of) mania or a depressive or anxiety disorder, the presence of one of these rules out a diagnosis of hyperkinetic disorder.
 Most cases of hyperkinetic disorder appear to have met the broader criteria of ADHD.

 Hyperkinetic disorder was also sometimes comorbid with conduct disorder, in which case the diagnosis was hyperkinetic conduct disorder.